Results 1 to 10 of 11

 .

 I moved the /var/log partition to /var to free up some space there.
 I guess I just figured since I didn't do anything to the root partition and it was growing making the partition bigger would be a temporary fix.
-Maybe the temp fix will last a few years though
+Maybe the temp fix will last a few years though.

 Ha ha, I just redid the partition.
 It didn't reboot correctly so I am going to have to make a trip to the den and turn the tv on to see what went wrong.

 The cache partition is for mythtv to store currently watching tv so you can rewind/fast forward.
-What's funny is that we don't watch tv anymore with it, we just watch the recorded shows
+What's funny is that we don't watch tv anymore with it, we just watch the recorded shows.
+Hopefully this fix will work for another year before I need to reinstall to get new features or something.

 You guys are great